 In fact, if you’re unlucky enough to try a poor chickpea as your first introduction, you might even wonder whether you like them.
 Trust me, and try another type or another brand.

 You can buy dried chickpeas and cook them at home for the most wholesome option, but this will need a bit of pre-planning as chickpeas, like any legume, take a lot of cooking.

-And as I don’t pre-plan, I always buy ready to use chickpeas in a jar which are available in every food shop here in Spain.
+And as I don’t pre-plan, I always used to buy ready to use chickpeas in a jar which are available in every food shop here in Spain.

-So, make your choice and then test the different brands available.
+So, make your choice and then keep experimenting until you find the best ones for you.
 Especially if you’re making a hummus for example, the flavour will be completely different (and much more tasty) with a good brand of chickpea.